 Toggle: English / Spanish

-Gastrointestinal perforation is a hole that develops through the wall of a body organ.
-This problem may occur in the esophagus, stomach, small intestine, large bowel, rectum, or gallbladder.
-This condition is a medical emergency.
+Perforation is a hole that develops through the wall of a body organ.
+This problem may occur in the esophagus, stomach, small intestine, large intestine, rectum, or gallbladder.

 Intestinal perforation; Perforation of the intestines; Gastric perforation; Esophageal perforation

-Gastrointestinal perforation can be caused by a variety of illnesses.
+Perforation of an organ can be caused by a variety of factors.
 These include:

 It may also be caused by surgery in the abdomen or procedures like colonoscopy.

-Perforation of the intestine causes the contents of the intestines to leak into the abdominal cavity.
-This causes a serious infection called peritonitis.
+Perforation of the intestine or other organs causes the contents to leak into the abdomen.
+This causes a severe infection called peritonitis.

 Symptoms may include: